particle-iot/docs/src/content/getting-started/console/console.md

 For more information see [Device Cloud - Introduction - Pricing](/getting-started/cloud/introduction/#pricing).

 <sup>1</sup> You will receive warnings by email, and as a pop-up and in the [**Billing & Usage**](https://console.particle.io/billing) tab in the console at 70%, 90%, and 100% of the allowable data operations.
-Once you reach the 100% limit you have three days to switch the the Growth plan, or data will be stopped until the end of your billing month.
+Once you reach the 100% limit you have three days to switch the the Basic plan, or data will be stopped until the end of your billing month.
 It will automatically resume on the free plan at the beginning of the next billing month, still on the free plan, if you do not upgrade.

 #### Free plan products

 Products can be prototyped in the Free plan at no charge.
 However, there is a limit of {{freeTierDevices}} devices for Free plan products.

-#### Growth plan
+#### Basic plan

-- A block includes {{growthTierDataOperationsUnit}} Data Operations ({{growthTierDataOperationsComma}}) per month and up to {{growthTierDevices}} devices
+- A block includes {{basicTierDataOperationsUnit}} Data Operations ({{basicTierDataOperationsComma}}) per month and up to {{basicTierDevices}} devices
 - Add as many blocks as you need for more Data Operations or more devices
 - No limit to the number of blocks you can purchase self-service
-- Up to {{growthTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, for each block purchased
+- Up to {{basicTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, for each block purchased

-In the Growth plan, usage is measured by blocks.
+In the Basic plan, usage is measured by blocks.
 You can choose how many blocks you initially want to purchase in advance.
 It is also possible to add blocks if you run out of Data Operations, available devices, or cellular data.

 You will receive warnings by email, and as a pop-up and in the [**Billing & Usage**](https://console.particle.io/billing) tab in the console at 70%, 90%, and 100% of the allowable data operations for your current number of blocks.
 Once you reach the 100% limit, an additional block will be added to your plan.
 Starting at the next billing month your plan will include these additional block(s) and you will be billed accordingly.
 There is no additional charge at the time of the overage; it occurs only on the next billing cycle.

-In the Growth and Enterprise plans, you will also have access to an **Organization**, which allows finer access control to multiple products.
+In the Basic and Enterprise plans, you will also have access to an **Organization**, which allows finer access control to multiple products.

 The number of devices is limited by the number of blocks you have purchased, 100 devices per block.
 You can purchase as many blocks as necessary to support number of devices you need.